 Whatever I am, I'm a spoke.

-And you know, we need every spoke in the wheel to make this thing work.
+And, you know, we need every spoke in the wheel to make this thing work.

-And I don't care if if the only thing you do is call your state representatives and get integrity and election laws, just integrity, just fairness, that's all you're asking for.
+And I don't care if the only thing you do is call your state representatives and get integrity in election laws, just integrity, just fairness.

 Voter ID, signature verification.

-If you just get out and vote and make sure that it's important to you, if you make sure that we we get the right candidates to run, if nothing else, if you you donate to people that really need to get a message out sometimes, I'm not allowed to do it because of what I do.
+If you just get out and vote and make sure that it's important to you, if you make sure that we get the right candidates to run, if nothing else, if you donate to people that really need to get a message out sometimes, I'm not allowed to do it because of what I do.

 It's not just the United States that needs the United States.

-It's our kids, it's our grandkids.
+It's our grandkids.

-That's the first and foremost in our mind.
+That's first and foremost in our mind.

-For me at this point in my life, it's less about me and more about my kids, my grandkids, and your kids and your grandkids.
+Okay, for me at this point in my life, it's less about me and more about my kids, my grandkids, and your kids and your grandkids.

-I have five, I have five kids myself here.
+I have five kids of myself here.

 I don't know how the hell you do it.

-So what did you did you sing or play guitar or the drums?
+Did you sing or play guitar or the drums?

-What'd you do?
+What did you do?

 Just remember this.